-However, the fast entry is not always guaranteed as sometimes you might have to wait up to 20 minutes (after your selected time slot) to be able to enter.
+However, fast entry is not always guaranteed as sometimes you might have to wait up to 20 minutes (after your selected time slot) to be able to enter.
 This also depends on the season you’re visiting.
 Spring and summer seasons can get very busy so no doubt that you’ll probably have to wait.

-Though, from my experience in the past, arriving much earlier was the best decision even if having to wait for 20-30 minutes before entering on a time slot.
+Though, from my experience in the past, arriving much earlier was the best decision even if having to wait for 20-30 minutes before entering a time slot.

 If you arrive on time or after your time slot you might risk losing your entry because the Louvre may require everyone to enter with a time slot effective from August 2019.
 Please read more information here to ensure that you’re following their entry ticket guidelines before purchasing.